yiorgosynkl/yiorgosynkl.github.io/README.md

 - **home** - The home layout is meant to act as the homepage of your blog posts - it will display all your blog posts, sorted from newest to oldest.
 A file using the `home` layout must be named `index.html` (not `index.md` or anything else!).
 - **minimal** - If you want to create a page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal` to the YAML front matter.
 - If you want to completely bypass the template engine and just write your own HTML page, simply omit the YAML front matter.
 Only do this if you know how to write HTML!

-# Featured users (success stories!)

-Visit the [Official website](http://beautifuljekyll.com/examples) to see sample websites using Beautiful Jekyll.

-If you'd like to showcase yourself and join this list, [upgrading to the Individual plan](https://github.com/sponsors/daattali/sponsorships?&tier_id=7362) will give you that publicity plus some other rewards!

 # FAQ and support